apace100/origins-docs/docs/types/entity_condition_types/tamed.md

 [Entity Condition Type](../entity_condition_types.md)

 Checks whether a tamable entity is tamed.
-Will return false if the entity is not tamable.
+Will always return false if the entity is not tamable.

 Type ID: `origins:tamed`